xraypy/XrayDB/doc/dbschema.rst

-The `Chantler` table holds data for resonant X-ray scattering factors :math:`f'(E)` and :math:`f''(E)` as well as photo-electric absorption, coherent, and incoherent scattering factors from :cite:author:`Chantler`.
+The `Chantler` table holds data for resonant X-ray scattering factors :math:`f'(E)` and :math:`f''(E)` as well as photo-electric absorption, coherent, and incoherent scattering factors from :cite:`Chantler`.
 As with other tables, scattering factors are unitless, and cross sections are in cm^2/gr.
 Each row represents an element.